Print

 Open Clinical Trials

 - NCT03053193: MammaPrint, BluePrint, and Full-genome Data Linked With Clinical Data to Evaluate New Gene EXpression Profiles (FLEX).
-The FLEX Registry is a large-scale, population based, prospective registry.
-All patients with stage I to III breast cancer who receive MammaPrint® and BluePrint testing on a primary breast tumor are eligible for entry into the FLEX Registry.
+The FLEX Registry will be a large-scale, population-based, prospective registry.
+All patients with stage 1-3 breast cancer who receive MammaPrint and BluePrint testing on a primary breast tumor are eligible for this registry.

 - NCT03749421: Prosigna Assay on Neoadjuvant Clinical Decision-making in Women With HR+/Her2- Breast Cancer.
-This research study is evaluating a genomic analysis called Predictor Analysis of Microarray 50 (PAM50, by Prosigna®) as a tool to possibly guide the participant and the treating physician to choose the most personalized pre-operative treatment for breast cancer.
+This study evaluates a genomic analysis called Predictor Analysis of Microarray 50 (PAM50, by Prosigna®) as a tool that guides participants and treating physicians for choose the most personalized pre-operative treatment for breast cancer.

 -